Springs pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Springs right now?

-On 25 June 2026, overall pollen levels in Springs are low.
-Cypress is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Springs are low.
+Cypress is the main contributor to airborne pollen, while platanus remain at lower levels

 Will pollen levels change in Springs tomorrow?

-On 26 June 2026, pollen conditions in Springs will be different from today, with cypress at low levels, platanus at low levels
+On 17 July 2026, pollen conditions in Springs will be different from today, with cypress at low levels, platanus at low levels, urtica at low levels

 Is pollen expected to decrease in Springs this week?

-According to the five-day outlook, cypress, morus, platanus, and urtica pollen levels will increase later in the week.
+According to the five-day outlook, cypress, platanus, and urtica pollen levels are expected to gradually decrease, while artemisia pollen will increase, suggesting mixed conditions later in the week.

 Which pollen types are currently active in Springs?

-On 25 June 2026, Cypress is the dominant pollen source in Springs. artemisia, morus, myrtle, platanus, and urtica are not currently active.
+On 16 July 2026, Cypress is the dominant pollen source in Springs. platanus are also present but at lower levels. artemisia, morus, and urtica are not currently active.

 When is pollen season in Springs?